 A high gloss paint finish is best used for trim, baseboards, doors and other architectural elements like crown molding and wainscotting.

-Knowing which type of sheen to go with has everything to do with how light reflects off the freshly painted walls and ceilings, it could make the difference between the perfect end result and having to do it over again because you don’t like how shiny the walls look.
+Knowing which type of sheen to go with has everything to do with how light reflects off the freshly painted walls and ceilings to help prevent and understand why paint colours look different once they are on the surfaces.

 This post was originally published on Feb 9, 2015 and edited 22 Dec 2021